tatmanblue/Arcus/docs/V1_Plan.md

 1. cmdline interface only
 2. cmdline communicates via GRPC to windows service
 3. windows service does all of the work
-4. minimal instructions via markdown, no installers
+4. minimal setup instructions via markdown, no installers
 5. maybe some github actions for tests

 ## Tech